epw/consensus/consensus_voices.md

 # The Moves

+\begin{MC}

+The move descriptions and explanations are directe to the other players, since they're the ones who will be rolling them.
+Howevrer, you should still be sure you know and understand them!
+They're the basic ways that Mages interact with the world, and so you will be calling for them as they are triggered, and interpreting the outcomes as needed.
+Many of these say things the MC will do, which are also your jobs.

+\end{MC}

+\begin{Player}

 ## The Basic Moves

 When you **assert your Paradigm** over another Mage’s, roll +Static (-1 if Tethered).
 On a 10+, hold 3, or on a 7-9, hold 1.
 You can spend your hold 1 for 1 to: